vrchatapi/vrchatapi.github.io/docs/README.md

 # Using the JavaScript library

-!> **Note!** Whenever the script asks for an API it is because everything in the API is protected.
-The scripts you find here are ones that I checked and made sure the password never leaves the page, so be careful if you paste external scripts!
+!> **Note!** Whenever the script asks for a password it is because everything in the API is protected.
+The scripts you find in the github repo have been manually checked and verfied to keep your password safe.
+Please be careful when posting scripts that are not from here.

 1. Go to [https://vrchat.net](https://vrchat.net)
 2. open developer tools (f12)